Mohammed Muntari Dandutse

-Mohammed Muntari Dandutse (born 10 November 1966) is a Nigerian politician who currently serve as the senator representing Katsina South Senatorial District since 2023.
+Mohammed Muntari Dandutse (born 10 November 1966) is a Nigerian politician who currently serves as the senator representing Katsina South Senatorial District since 2023.

 Early life and political career

 Dandutse, a native of Katsina State, served as a member of the House of Representatives, representing the Funtua/Dandume Federal Constituency of Katsina State from 2015 to 2023.
 He is a member of the All Progressives Congress (APC).